If are intent on holding the property as beneficial Tenants in Common in unequal shares, what is the split to be. For e.g. 50-50, or 60-40?

 Please confirm whether you are receiving any payment as part of the Transfer or Equity and from whom and provide details of the amount?

-If you are adding someone on to the title deeds how would you like to hold the property?
-Please provide your instructions by completing and returning a“Joint Ownership Declaration” Questionnaire.
+If you are adding a person on to the title deeds how would you like to hold the property?
+Please provide your instructions by completing and returning a“Joint Ownership Declaration” Form.

-Caveats to be read in supplemental the above NRAM Ltd transfer of equity Advice :
+General Advice to read in supporting the above NRAM Ltd transfer of equity Questions and Answers :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the NRAM Ltd conveyancing panel and accountant before transferring equity.

-If your property is leasehold, the lease may require that you obtain the consent of the landlord.
-If such terms are not adhered to you may be in breach of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
+If such conditions are not strictly observed you may be in breach of the lease.
+This could trigger the freeholder taking enforcement action against you.

 On form AP1, your lawyer should describe the transfer as ‘transfer of equity’ to assist Land Registry staff.